-- a) Assist in the dissemination of cultural event information through web-based community calendars. - b) Promote use of existing parks and public facilities for cultural performances and events. - c) Identify locations and funding for public art throughout the community. - d) Advocate for continued public school funding of art education.
+- a) Assist in the dissemination of cultural event information through web-based community calendars. - b) Promote use of existing parks and public facilities for cultural performances and events. - c) Identify locations and funding for public art throughout the community.

 Our environment is the foundation of all we value as a community.
 Our ability to be resilient to changing climatic and economic conditions relies on our high quality natural resources and ecological systems being maintained for current and future generations to enjoy.
 Clean air, fresh water, pristine landscapes, open space, forests, and local farms are identified in all community engagement efforts as critical to preserve.